iobis/obistherm/README.md

 ## Examples

+> [NOTE]
-NOTE: on all examples, we use a local copy stored in a folder called "aggregated".
+> On all examples, we use a local copy stored in a folder called "aggregated".
 Change it to your local folder or access through the S3 access point.

 ### R